-- 1. THAT in the first instance monitoring of air emissions from the Whareroa plant in the 2021-2022 year continues at the same level as in 2020-2021. - 2.
-THAT, monitoring of water discharges (including stormwater) and abstractions for the Whareroa plant in the 2021-2022 year continues at the same level as in 2020-2021. - 3.
-THAT, subject to recommendations 4 and 5, freshwater and marine ecological monitoring in the 2021-2022 year continues at the same level as in 2020-2021. - 4.
-THAT a Taonga species survey on Pukeroa Reef be trialled, as required by resource consents 1450. - 5.
-THAT, the frequency of the rocky shore intertidal surveys is reduced from biannual (spring and summer) to annual (summer only). - 6.
-THAT combined inspections of the Whareroa plant for monitoring of air emissions and water discharges in the 2021-2022 year continues at the same level as in 2020-2021. - 7.
-THAT, Fonterra initiates a review of the current oil and grease stormwater consent limit, given the recent change in test method. - 8.
-THAT should there be issues with environmental or administrative performance in 2021-2022, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary. - 9.
-THAT the option for a review of resource consents 3902-3, 3907-3, 4133-3, 6257-1, 7465-1 and 10208-1 in June 2022, as set out in conditions of the consents, not be exercised, on the grounds that the current conditions are adequate.
+- 1. THAT in the first instance monitoring of air emissions from the Whareroa plant in the 2023-2024 year continues at the same level as in 2022-2023. - 2.
+THAT, monitoring of water discharges (including stormwater) and abstractions for the Whareroa plant in the 2023-2024 year continues at the same level as in 2022-2023. - 3.
+THAT, subject to recommendation 4, freshwater and marine ecological monitoring in the 2023-2024 year continues at the same level as in 2022-2023. - 4.
+THAT following the trial taonga species survey on Pukeroa Reef, as required by resource consent 1450-3.1, further discussion is had with iwi about how methodology could be improved going forward. - 5.
+THAT combined inspections of the Whareroa plant for monitoring of air emissions and water discharges in the 2023-2024 year continues at the same level as in 2022-2023. - 6.
+THAT, Fonterra initiates a review of the current oil and grease stormwater consent limit, given the recent change in test method. - 7.
+THAT should there be issues with environmental or administrative performance in 2023-2024, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary. - 8.
+THAT the option for a review of resource consents 4927-2.0 and 5148-2.0 in June 2024, as set out in condition 4 of the consents, not be exercised, on the grounds that the current conditions are adequate.